 - – Cycle clips/elastic bands

 - – High-vis reflective sashes or waistcoats for night riding along unlit roads (high-vis yellow reflective waistcoats (EN471) are a legal requirement now for such situations in France – check for other countries).
-See our

 Keeping clean – laundry and toiletries

 - – Clothes wash – some liquid biological stuff in a small container.

 - (- Washing line – we used to carry one of those double twisted line things that don’t need pegs until we realised with could tie one of our guy lines horizontally across our tent to make a line against the flysheet